hfmark/seismic-noise-tomography/README.md

 Requirements
 ------------
-The code was developped and tested on Ubuntu (but should run on other platforms as well) with Python 2.7.
+The code was developed and tested on Ubuntu (but should run on other platforms as well).

 As of April 2020, it is updated for Python 3.7 and these updates are not backwards-compatible to 2.7 (HFM).

 Python 3.7.6 has been tested/is recommended, but other releases of Python 3 should work.
 In addition to [Python 3](https://www.python.org/downloads), you need